JuanAxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web.md

 * `organizationId`: The organization where the application belongs to.
 * `createdOn`: The date from which API access has been granted to the application.

-Sample extract of a successful query bellow:
+A sample extract of a successful query bellow:

 ```
   [